wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-exchange-online/includes/6-examine-email-migration-options.md

 You can use the Import service in the Microsoft 365 compliance center to quickly bulk-import PST files to Exchange Online mailboxes in your organization.
 There are two ways an organization can import PST files to Microsoft 365:

  -  **Network upload**.
 The organization must upload the PST files over the network to a temporary Azure Storage location in the Microsoft cloud.
-The organization then runs the Microsoft 365 Import service to import the PST data into its Exchange Online mailboxes.<br>
+The organization then runs the Microsoft 365 Import service to import the PST data into its Exchange Online mailboxes.
  -  **Drive shipping**.
 The organization must copy the PST files to a BitLocker-encrypted hard drive.
 It must then physically ship the drive to Microsoft.
 When Microsoft receives the hard drive, data center personnel upload the data to a temporary Azure Storage location in the Microsoft cloud.
-The organization then runs the Microsoft 365 Import service to import the data into its Exchange Online mailboxes.<br>
+The organization then runs the Microsoft 365 Import service to import the data into its Exchange Online mailboxes.

-An organization should consider a PST migration when:<br>
+An organization should consider a PST migration when:

- -  It has a large amount of mailbox data that needs to be migrated to Microsoft 365.<br>
+ -  It has a large amount of mailbox data that needs to be migrated to Microsoft 365.
- -  It runs IMAP/POP3 servers and its clients can export PST files (for example, using Microsoft Outlook).<br>
+ -  It runs IMAP/POP3 servers and its clients can export PST files (for example, using Microsoft Outlook).
- -  It doesn't want to overutilize its Internet connectivity during migration.<br>
+ -  It doesn't want to overutilize its Internet connectivity during migration.

 #### Third-party email migration